srstevenson/nb-clean/README.md

 nb-clean clean < original.ipynb > cleaned.ipynb
 ```

 To also remove empty cells, add the `--remove--empty` flag.
+To preserve cell
+metadata, add the `--preserve-metadata` flag.

 ### Checking